davidson16807/sublime_contextual_move/README.md

  Because this is not vim.
 The vast majority of users are already familiar with the "inverse T" style of navigation, thanks largely to WASD and the regular arrow keys.

 ###Why not use Vim?
  See above.
-This is a plugin meant for mortals.
+This is a plugin for mortals.

 ###Why not just extend behavior to the arrow keys?
  Because moving your hand interrupts your workflow.
 I want to keep both hands on the home row for as long as I can.